Critical assessment is all about engaging generously with previous work, ideas and arguments to increase the reader's understanding of it.

 - What’s the overall value of the passage?

 - What are its strengths and weaknesses?

 Remember, the purpose of a critical analysis isn’t to just inform, but also to evaluate the worth, utility and validity of something.
 You can express your opinions, but you should also back them up with evidence.

+As a public sector writer, you’ll know the importance of being succinct and brief.
 The fewer words you have, the more challenging summarising can be.
 Be concise, but make sure you don’t inadvertently remove something crucial to the text or change the meaning of the original piece.
 You can achieve it with a technique which involves isolating the key points; the subject, predicate phrases and eliminating irrelevant words.

 Paraphrasing is often used when engaging with content to place your argument in the context of other work on the subject.
 This also helps writers avoid overusing quotations, which can make your piece look busy and cluttered.

 When paraphrasing, you’re putting someone else’s ideas into your own language, while still crediting them with the original idea.
 However, if you’re paraphrasing a specific point the author has made, make sure to cite a page number - even if you aren’t quoting directly.

 Create More Succinct Written Content in the Public Sector